skhotijah/skhotijah/README.md

 ---

+I'm Siti Khotijah, I am a Ph.D. student in Computer Science, and I'm passionate about Artificial Intelligence and Data Science.
+I have a strong foundation in various areas, including Machine Learning, Natural Language Processing, Data Science, and Deep Learning.
+Throughout my academic career, I've gained extensive knowledge in data analysis and visualization using Python and R, employing Predictive Modeling, Natural Language Processing, Machine Learning, and Deep Learning.

-I'm Siti Khotijah, I studied  Master's Degree in Computer Science and am currently a Kaggle Notebook Master with a 3x Kaggle Expert (Competitions, Datasets, Discussion).
-In addition to this, I am actively joining competitions at Numerai, CrunchDAO, and Rocket Competition - Rocket Capital Investment to Sharpen my Machine Learning and Deep Learning skill set.
+Furthermore, I actively participate in Kaggle competitions and hold the title of Kaggle Notebook Master with a 3x Kaggle Expert (Competitions, Datasets, Discussion).
+I'm also engaged in competitions on platforms like Numerai, Rocket Competition - Rocket Capital Investment, and CrunchDao, aiming to enhance my skills in Machine Learning and Deep Learning.
+I've collaborated with individuals from various countries to develop predictive models for these competitions.

 ![competition_light](https://road-to-kaggle-grandmaster.vercel.app/api/badges/khotijahs1/competition/light)